 What we don’t: Felt decidedly cheap when tested back to back with the Küat Switch above.

-Last but not least is the SnowPack M, Thule’s most economical offering and one of the most ubiquitous racks at the ski hill.
-For $100 less than the SnowPack Extender above, the SnowPack is a very similar design that features a smaller footprint (it also comes in an “L” version) and forgoes the slider.
+The second and final Thule rack to make our list this season is their SnowPack M, which is the brand's most economical offering and one of the most ubiquitous racks at the ski hill.
+For $120 less than the SnowPack Extender above, the SnowPack is a very similar design that features a smaller footprint (it also comes in an “L” version) and forgoes the slider.
 It also cuts about 1.5 inches from the Extender’s height, which is nice for aerodynamics and road noise.
-But the rest of the rack is nearly identical, with multiple mounting options (including T-slot compatibility and universal clamps that work with the majority of crossbar styles), three hinge points to secure boards and skis of all sizes, and a glove-friendly clamp that closes with a nice reassuring click.
+But the rest of the rack is nearly identical, with multiple mounting options (including T-slot compatibility and universal clamps that work with the majority of crossbar styles), three hinge points to secure boards and skis of all sizes, and a glove-friendly clamp that closes with a reassuring click.

-We tested the Thule SnowPack M side by side with the Küat Switch 6, and the differences between the two racks were glaring.
+We tested the Thule SnowPack M side by side with the Küat Switch 6 above, and the differences between the two racks were glaring.
 The Küat sits much higher off the crossbars, which is great for accommodating upside-down snowboards (you can raise the Thule a little over an inch with included risers, but only if you’re installing it on a bar with a center channel).
 Further, despite the SnowPack’s tool-free installation, mounting the Switch was notably easier.
-And finally, the SnowPack’s keys feel cheap and its locks have a track record of icing up, far from the premium and hardwearing nature of the Switch’s design.
+And finally, the SnowPack’s keys feel cheap, and its locks have a track record of icing up—far from the premium and hardwearing nature of the Switch’s design.
 But on the bright side, the SnowPack does lock to the crossbars regardless of mounting method (the Switch does not), which will be an important feature for some.

 See the Thule SnowPack M See the Thule SnowPack L